Edwin-Ngouagna/Georgia-crime-data-analyzed/README.md

 1. If there is a linear relationship between population (specifically where population ≤150,000) and murder rate in Georgia.<br>

 Hypothesis<br>
-Ho – There are no significant linear relationship between population (specifically where population ≤150,000) and murder rate in Georgia.<br>
+Ho – There is no significant linear relationship between population (specifically where population ≤150,000) and murder rate in Georgia.<br>

 Analysis<br>
 The data was analyzed using R statistical software version 4.2.1.<br>